lekesiz/bilancompetenceai-pl/PRD.md

 3. **Transparent and Trustworthy** - Every step is clear, progress is visible, and data handling is explicit

-**Complexity Level**: Light Application (multiple features with basic state) The MVP focuses on core workflows: consultant dashboard, beneficiary assessment journey, and AI-powered recommendations.
-State management handles user sessions, assessment progress, and generated insights without requiring complex backend infrastructure initially.
+**Complexity Level**: Light Application (multiple features with basic state) The MVP focuses on core workflows: consultant dashboard, beneficiary assessment journey, AI-powered recommendations, admin oversight, messaging, and session scheduling.
+State management handles user sessions, assessment progress, and generated insights using the useKV hook for persistence.

 ## Essential Features